hiku-dev/community/resources.md

 # App Resources & ideas
-This is a collection of resources and ideas to build an app with [HonyAi](https://hony.ai)
+This is a collection of resources and ideas to build an app with [HonyAi](https://hony.ai).
+Have a look at our [App Store](https://hony.app/) to see featured apps.

 List of ideas:
 - [Ask Offline GPT store for ideas](https://uneven-macaw-bef2.hony.app/app/chat/I%20will%20input%20my%20areas%20of%20interest%20in%20the%20following%20prompts%20and%20you%20will%20generate%205%20ideas%20for%20an%20app%20within%20my%20areas%20of%20interest)